+(c) Filing of Appendix 1 for Utilities with changes in service territory.
+Utilities will file multiple, contingent, Base Period ASC filings to reflect changes to service territories as required by Section 301.5(f).

 Slides 11-13 – Return on Equity (Section 301.4(o))

-(o) The overall Rate of Return (ROR) to be applied to a Utility’s Exchange Period rate base as shown in Appendix 1 must be equal to its weighted cost of capital (WCC), including debt, preferred stock and equity, from its most recently approved Regulatory Body Rate Order in effect at the time the Utility submits its ASC Filing.
+(o) The overall Rate of Return (ROR) to be applied to a Utility’s Exchange Period rate base as shown in Appendix 1 must be equal to its weighted cost of capital (WCC), including debt, preferred stock and equity (as adjusted below), from its most recently approved Regulatory Body rate order in effect at the time the Utility submits its ASC Filing.
+The return on equity will be weighted so as to remove the return on equity associated with transmission pursuant to the formula described in (1) below.
+The return on equity associated with transmission shall be equal to the return on equity determined in FERC-approved transmission rates, including any ROE adders (FERC Tran ROE).
 For multi-Jurisdictional Utilities, a Utility will first determine the WCC for each Jurisdiction.
 The Utility will then determine a region-wide WCC based on applying the WCC times the Regulatory Body approved rate base from the same rate order used for the WCC.

-(1) The return on equity (ROE) used in the WCC calculation will then be grossed up for Federal corporate income taxes at the marginal then in-effect Federal corporate income tax rate using the following formula to determine the percentage increase in the ROE used for ASC determination:
+(1) The return on equity (ROE) from a Utility’s most recently-approved Regulatory Body rate order (State ROE) will be weighted to remove the FERC Tran ROE pursuant to the following formula: